Apply for a planning scheme amendment

 For more information read the planning scheme amendment guide to attachments .

-Step 4.
-Pay the fee.
-To find out how much you will need to pay, read about development and planning fees and forms: in person and email services.
+To find out how much you will need to pay, read about development and planning fees and forms: online services and fees.

 Application exhibition and consideration process

 Your application will follow this process for exhibition and public comment.